AstaJoks/Ri-cine-photo/README.md

 ### Manual testing

-- The website was tested on Google Chrome, Internet Explorer and Microsoft Edge browsers.
+- The website was tested on Google Chrome, Firefox, Microsoft Edge and Safari browsers.

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhoneX & Samsung Galaxy NotePro.

-- The required fields in the get in touch form were checked
+- The required fields in the get in touch form were checked.

 - A large amount of testing was done to ensure that all pages were linking correctly.